The deadline to apply for the 2020-21 Writing Fellowship is Monday, December 2.

 The Fine Arts Work Center offers a unique residency for writers and visual artists in the crucial early stages of their careers.
 Located in Provincetown, Massachusetts, an area with a long history as an arts colony, the Work Center provides seven-month Fellowships to twenty Fellows each year in the form of living/work space and a modest monthly stipend.
 Residencies run from October 1 through April 30.
 Fellows have the opportunity to pursue their work independently in a diverse and supportive community of peers.
 A historic fishing port, Provincetown is situated at the tip of Cape Cod in an area of spectacular natural beauty, surrounded by miles of dunes and National Seashore beaches.

-Visiting Artists and Writers Series: Every winter, during the seven-month residency program, a few artists and writers are invited to come to the Work Center and meet with the Fellows.
+Visiting Artists and Writers Series: Every winter, during the seven-month residency program, working artists and writers at the top of their respective fields are invited to come to the Work Center and meet with the Fellows.

 Below is a small selection of the writers and artists who have come here over the years.